Skip to main content

 Send a card that gives back.
 United Way digital and print cards are available to send electronically or physically for holidays, birthdays, thank-yous and more.

-*The Darryl & Cassandra White Gift Match only applies to gifts of $1,200 to $9,999 to United Way Greater Toronto; not to gifts designated to other registered charities.
+* Canso Leadership Team Challenge Grant only applies to gifts of $1,200 to $9,999 to United Way Greater Toronto; not to gifts designated to other registered charities.
 The Gift will match up to $1 million in total donations.
+Gifts must be received by December 31, 2023.

 Donate